JeffreyRStevens/formatstats/README.md

 coverage](https://codecov.io/gh/JeffreyRStevens/formatstats/branch/main/graph/badge.svg)](https://app.codecov.io/gh/JeffreyRStevens/formatstats?branch=main)
 <!-- badges: end -->

-The goal of formatstats is to provide functions that format statistical output in a way that can be inserted into R Markdown documents.
-This is analogous to the [`apa_print()`](https://frederikaust.com/papaja_man/reporting.html#statistical-models-and-tests) functions in the [papaja](https://github.com/crsh/papaja) package but can print Markdown or LaTeX syntax.
-The defaults follow [American Psychological Association style](https://apastyle.apa.org/), but some defaults can be over-ridden.
+The goal of formatstats is to provide functions that flexibly format statistical output in a way that can be inserted into R Markdown documents.
+This is analogous to the [`apa_print()`](https://frederikaust.com/papaja_man/reporting.html#statistical-models-and-tests) functions in the [papaja](https://github.com/crsh/papaja) package, but functions in this package can print Markdown or LaTeX syntax.
+If your output document is a PDF, this doesn’t matter.
+But if your output document is a Word document (as required by many journal publishers), Markdown syntax generates editable output instead of an image of output.
+The default style for statistical output follows [American Psychological Association style](https://apastyle.apa.org/), but some defaults can be over-ridden to flexibly format output.

 ## Installation